TipsyCoin/TipsyVerseStaking/README.md

 - A User's tier and that tier's Gin multiplier are 'locked in' when a user Stakes.
 This means a future change to a particular tier, for example, increasing the staking requirement from 10e6 Tipsy to 20e6, would not update the user's tier and multiplier.
 This allows to keep their current tier of Gin distribution and in-game discounts if they don’t stake or unstake, even if we adjust the tiers.

 - A 'Kick' function exists for users to manually sync their Staking tier if they would find it beneficial

+- An emergency pause function exists so we can halt the contract if we need to upgrade it to fix bugs or add features

 - An admin 'Kick' function also exists, and can be used to kick any user while the contract is paused